No One-Size-Fits-All Neurons: Task-based Neurons for Artificial Neural Networks: Introduction

 Along this direction, three main challenges face us in prototyping task-based neurons: 1) How to efficiently design task-based neurons?
 2) How to make the resultant neurons transferable to a network?
 3) How to transfer the superiority at the neuronal level to the network level?
-Here, we propose a two-step framework to address these challenges: First, we introduce vectorized symbolic regression (VSR) to construct an elementary neuronal model, as depicted in Figure \ref{fig:task_based_neuron_design}.
-Symbolic regression (SR) draws inspiration from scientific discoveries in physics \cite{schmidt2009distilling, bartlett2023exhaustive}, aiming to identify optimal formulas that fit input data by utilizing base functions such as logarithmic, trigonometric, and exponential functions.
-The vectorized symbolic regression stacks all variables in a vector and regularizes each input variable to perform the same computation.
-Given the complexity and unclear nonlinearity of the tasks, formulas learned from vectorized symbolic regression can capture the underlying patterns in the data, and these patterns are different in different contexts.
+Here, we propose a two-step framework to address these challenges: First, we introduce the vectorized symbolic regression (VSR) to construct an elementary neuronal model, as depicted in Figure \ref{fig:sr_para}.
+Symbolic regression (SR) draws inspiration from scientific discoveries in physics \cite{schmidt2009distilling}, aiming to identify optimal formulas that fit input data by utilizing base functions such as logarithmic, trigonometric, and exponential functions.
+VSR stacks all variables in a vector and regularizes each input variable to perform the same computation.
+Given the complexity and unclear nonlinearity of the tasks, formulas learned from VSR can capture the underlying patterns in the data, and these patterns are different in different contexts.
 Thus, fixed formulas used in pre-designed neurons are disadvantageous.
 Second, we parameterize the acquired elementary formula to make parameters learnable, which serves as the aggregation function of the neuron.
-The role of the vectorized symbolic regression is to identify the basic patterns behind data, the parameterization allows the task-based neurons to adapt and interact with each other within a network.
-The activation functions such as ReLU and the sigmoidal functions remain the same when connected to a network, as these activation functions are widely tested as well-performed.
+The role of VSR is to identify the basic patterns behind data, the parameterization allows the task-based neurons to adapt and interact with each other within a network.
+The activation functions such as the sigmoidal function remain the same when connected to a network, as these activation functions are widely tested as well-performed.